 Backstory and Context

-The Test family then hired the firm of Bass, Knowlton, and Company to design a structure in which form and function were of equal value.
-The nine-story building was designed to be analogous to a Corinthian column with an unadorned middle sandwiched between an ornate base and capital or crown.
-To that end, the middle five floors are relatively unadorned; the lower three floors are capped by a series of bas-relief sculptures that depict different landmarks and modes of transportation, such as a domed government building, a biplane, and a dirigible.
-These were created by a well-known local artist, Alexander Sangernebo.
+The Test family then hired the firm of Bass, Knowlton and Company to design a structure in which form and function were of equal value.
+The nine-story building was designed to be analogous to a Corinthian columnn with an unadorned middle sandwiched between an ornate base and capital or crown.
+To that end, the middle five floors are relatively plain while the lower three floors are capped by a series of bas-relief sculptures that depict different landmarks and modes of transportation, such as a domed government building, a biplane and a dirigible.
+These were created by well-known local artist, Alexander Sangernebo.
 The Test Building is topped by ornate scrollwork just below the ninth floor and a carved cornice above.

-Within the building, the architects utilized a d’Humy Motoramp System that was first used in a structure in Poughkeepsie, New York.
+Within the building, the architects utilized a d’Humy Motoramp System that was first used in a sturcture in Poughkeepsie, New York.
 To use this system, the floors do not meet in the middle.
-They alternate like steps, permitting the auto ramps to be half the regular length in between floors, which opened up more of the building for alternative uses.
+They actually alternate like steps.
+This permitted the auto ramps to be half the normal length in between floors which opened up more of the building for alternative uses.
 The garage’s capacity was also increased with the addition of two basement parking levels.
-This brought its capacity up to about 200 automobiles, representing over two-thirds of all parking spaces within the downtown area, even 20 years after it was completed.
+This brought its capacity up to about 200 automobiles, which, even 20 years after it was completed, still represented over two-thirds of all parking spaces within the downtown area.

-The garage was initially run by the Circle Motor Inn, its earliest occupants including the United States Veteran’s Bureau, and the International News Services, a news wire service.
-The Test Building, also now known as the Lacy Building, still houses retail shops at ground level and office space on floors three through nine, as well as a working parking garage, albeit on a much smaller scale.
+The garage was initially run by the Circle Motor Inn and its earliest occupants included the United States Veteran’s Bureau and the International News Services, a news wire service.
+The Test Building, also now known as the Lacy Building, still houses retail shops at ground level and office space on floors three through nine as well as a working parking garage, albeit on a much smaller scale.

 Gadski, Mary Ellen and James Reed.
 "National Register of Historic Places -- Nomination Form."
 United States Department of the Interior/National Park Service.
 February, 1983.
 Accessed February 24, 2017. https://secure.in.gov/apps/dnr/shaard/r/1f1fc/N/Test_Bldg_Marion_CO_Nom.pdf